 Route 66 starts in Chicago at Lake Shore Drive and Jackson Drive, taking you past the Loop and the Sears Tower downtown before heading south to Joliet.
 From here, continue down to the twin cities of Bloomington-Normal, where you can stop at the original Steak & Shake drive-in, a classic Route 66 burger joint.
 The route continues on to Springfield, where you can find the Mustang Corral, a haven for French travelers who know the attraction from a documentary on the road, before entering the St. Louis metropolitan area.

-From here, the route travels through Rolla, Mo., south to your second Springfield of the journey.
-Here you’ll want to stop for cashew chicken at any one of the number of Chinese restaurants in the city.
-This pseudo-Chinese dish was created here.
+From here, the route travels through Rolla, Missouri, south to your second Springfield of the journey.
+You’ll want to stop for cashew chicken at any one of the number of Chinese restaurants as the American-Chinese dish was created here.
 You can also find the Shrine Mosque on the National Register of Historic Places and Park Central Square, where you can look for a plaque dedicating Springfield as the birthplace of Route 66.

 Finally you reach Tulsa and drive on to Oklahoma City, where you can visit the Oklahoma State Capitol.
 You’ll eventually join Interstate 40 and continue west into Texola to cross into Texas.
 In Shamrock, stop by the U-Drop Inn and then in McLean, stop by the Devil’s Rope Museum.
 Next in Groom, Texas, discover the World’s Largest Cross and Leaning Water Tower.
 You’ll eventually reach Amarillo.
 Soon you’ll come across the Cadillac Ranch, a site you’ll want to photograph.
 When you hit Adrian, Texas, you’ve reached the geographic center between Chicago and Los Angeles.
 Celebrate at the Midpoint, a cafe and gift shop.